-14.7.1 Include in results table fieldset
+14.6.13 Include in identifiers fieldset

 This selection box allows you to choose which isolate provenance fields will be included in the results table.
+This does not affect the output of the alignments as taxa names are limited in length by the alignment programs.